AnthonyHoudaille/AnthonyHoudaille.github.io/_awsec2/02_Zookeeper_Tutorial.md

 author_profile: true
 ---

 This topic contains Zookeeper (ZK) Install Information.
-In our architecture, we used **3 Zookeeper instances** to secure the Spark master instances.
+In our architecture, we used **3 Zookeeper instances** to secure the Spark Masters.

 Zookeeper may be installed on its own on a node, or together with Spark/Cassandra on a worker node. *See architecture*.
 It is important that each zookeeper node is aware of other zookeeper instances so that they form a quorum of 3.